-To make them more travel-friendly, I take a hunk out and put them in a quart-size ziploc.
+To make them more travel-friendly, I take a chunk out and put them in a quart-size Ziploc.

 It’s unbelievably easy!
 And I simply love this particular brand of baby wash which I bought from Target.

-Best part about these…they do not contain alcohol and they are super-soothing for those delecate areas, especially if you’re dealing with a diaper rash.
+The best part about these…they do not contain alcohol and they are super-soothing for those delicate areas, especially if you’re dealing with a diaper rash.

 Just make sure you get the right size Bounty.
 I bought rolls that were too big once and I couldn’t fit them in my container.